LukaszKrygier/Portfolio-Website/README.md

 # Lukasz Krygier - Portfolio Website

 Welcome to my portfolio website repository!
-This project is a personal showcase of my skills, projects, and experience as an aspiring software developer.
+This project is a personal showcase of my skills, projects, and experience as an aspiring full stack developer.

 ## Table of Contents
 - [Live Demo](#live-demo)